KlickyMao/emqx-enterprise-docs-en/design.rst

 3. Route Layer: Dispatch MQTT messages to subscribers in a node.

-4. Distributed Layer: Route MQTT messages in the distibuted nodes.
+4. Distributed Layer: Route MQTT messages in the distributed nodes.

 5. Authentication and Access Control: The connection layer supports extensible Auth and ACL modules.